80s Punk Fashion Guide – Outfits and Inspiration for 2022

-A regular feature of punk fashion styles, chains are an easy way to experiment with edgy elements without taking a full dive in.
+A regular feature of punk rock fashion styles, chains are an easy way to experiment with edgy elements without taking a full dive in.
 As we touched on briefly in the introduction, one of the fundamentals of punk style was its DIY energy.
 The idea was to be as inventive as possible with as little as possible.

 A flannel shirt is one of the most versatile fashion pieces, as it can hold its own as a staple across a scope of styles from country to hipster.
 In the world of punk fashion, a plaid shirt is best worn unbuttoned and with the sleeves ripped off.

-4. Ripped jeans
+4. Ripped Jeans

 It is much more appropriate to give an old pair of pants a rip or seven, or to go to the local thrift store and find a pair that is already tattered.
 The more rips, the better.

-5. Band tees
+5. Band Tees